 Your website is the easiest way to tell your company’s story.
 A blog on the other hand, is the perfect way to convey your company’s personality.
 Running a business is complicated.
 Between marketing, strategy and sales, it may seem like you don’t have a spare minute in the day to devote to anything else; let alone a blog.
 But the benefits afforded by a blog are too great to ignore.

 A blog turns your website into a living, breathing extension of your business.
-At times it may speak as part of your sales strategy and at others, it may factor into your marketing plan.
+At times it may speak as part of your sales strategy and at others, it may factor into your digital marketing plan.
 Maybe it just reinforces your company’s overall message.
 At any rate, a blog is a versatile tool that gives businesses an inexpensive way to help build their brand and attract new customers.

 1. It Shows You Care